 The advantage of stepped drill bits is that they offer a wide range of hole sizes without having to change out different bit sizes.
 Stepping bits can be used to debur or enlarge existing holes in metal and is a save time saver.

 Step drill bits are a must have in your toolbox.
+They are also referred to as cone drill bits, uni-bits, or multiple diameter bits.
 Because of the varying diameters of the bit, it is easy to drill various sized holes with the step drill bit.
 Most bits have metric increments such as 1/8”, ½”, 1-3/8”.

 What is the primary use for these bits?